Dr. Rebecca Burns

 Phone: (813) 974-7078

-Dr. Rebecca West Burns is an Associate Professor in the Department of Teaching and Learning at the University of South Florida.
+Dr. Rebecca West Burns is an Associate Professor in the Department of Curriculum, Instruction, and Learning at the University of South Florida.
 Her research and scholarship lie at the intersection of supervision, clinically rich teacher education, and school-university partnerships.
 In particular, her research examines the clinical pedagogy used in clinical experiences, the hybrid roles needed to enact clinically based teacher education in school-university partnerships, and how supervision in school-university partnerships can develop teacher leadership capacity to renew schools and colleges of education.

 Currently she coordinates the Teacher Leadership Graduate Certificate and has co-created the Mort Teacher Leader Academy, a unique clinically centered program designed to develop teacher leaders for urban schools.
 Her work has been published in peer-refereed journals such as Action in Teacher Education, Phi Delta Kappa, the Peabody Journal of Education, School-University Partnerships, Teacher Education and Practice, and the Teacher Educator.